barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 * Remove the write-access permission in the app client configuration.
 Consider that this breaks federation with external IDPs because (some) attributes need to be modified when logging in via federated IDP (attribute mapping).
 * Block undesired calls towards the Cognito public API using AWS WAF (Header: "X-Amz-Target", String: "AWSCognitoIdentityProviderService.<api_action>") - [Cognito API reference](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_Operations.html)

-#### Below is an example of a WAF rule which blocks the *AWSCognitoIdentityProviderService.UpdateUserAttributes* action
+Below is an example of a WAF rule which blocks the *AWSCognitoIdentityProviderService.UpdateUserAttributes* action
-&nbsp;

 ```yaml